 Employees in both private businesses and those open to the public must wear face coverings, masks or face shields in all public spaces including hallways, bathrooms, classrooms, elevators, lobbies, break rooms, meeting rooms and other common and shared spaces unless in a private, individual workspace not shared by other people.

 My business is open to the public, but our management team works in private offices away from the customers.
 We can take our masks off in the office, right?

-Although the Executive Order exempts employees who work in public places from the mask wearing requirement if they are able to maintain six feet distance and are not interacting with the public, requiring masks for some employees and not others may be an employee relations problem.
-Moreover, because enforcement of the mask policy should be borne by managers when customers or employees refuse to wear a mask, managers must be ready to respond quickly to de-escalate any volatile situation.
+Although the Executive Order exempts employees who work in public places from the mask wearing requirement if they are able to maintain six feet distance and are not interacting with the public, the guidance still strongly encourages it.
+Moreover, requiring masks for some employees and not others may be an employee relations problem.
+Finally, because enforcement of the mask policy should be borne by managers when customers or employees refuse to wear a mask, managers must be ready to respond quickly to de-escalate any volatile situation.

 Best practice requires that employees wear masks at all times, unless eating or drinking, even if alone in a private office or otherwise more than six feet away from others, unless working in isolation from others is a reasonable accommodation to an employee who cannot wear any face covering.
 That said, such a policy might be too hard to enforce and better to have a policy that is universally enforced, rather than risk an isolated violation.
 Thus, allowing people to remove their masks when they are in their own offices with the door closed may be a reasonable compromise.

 A customer enters without a mask, even though I have a sign indicating masks are mandatory.
 Can I just ignore them?

 No. OR-OSHA requires that businesses both post signs about required face coverings and enforce the requirement.